hasiniV19/data-spark-server/README.md

 Tharsha \
 Hasini

-create a folder named data-spark(NO CAPITALS) open that folder in vs code run these commands in the terminal
+create a folder named data-spark-server(NO CAPITALS) open that folder in vs code run these commands in the terminal